KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/jquery-guide/play-with-jquery.md

 ## Overview

-In last step, We learned that jQuery is easy writing alternative of javascript.
+In the last step, We learned that jQuery is easy writing alternative of javascript.

-So, let's replace existing code with jQuery.
+So, let's replace the javascript code which we learned with jQuery.

 ## Preparation
 - Make `jquery-test` folder